 - Because the state budget must be balanced every year, the legislature relies on an estimate of expected state revenue as a starting point for the budget process.
-Traditionally, lawmakers work together with the Governor to determine this estimate, which is referred to as the Consensus Revenue Estimate, or "CRE." - The FY 2022 CRE is based on a forecasted decline of 4.1% as compared to the revised FY 2021 estimate. - The FY 2021 budget included \$784 million in general revenue collections that were shifted from FY 2020 to FY 2021 when the annual tax filing deadline was extended from April 15 to July 15, 2020.
-Thus the decreased CRE reflects the artificially high revenue collected in FY 2021 rather than an expected decline in actual revenue collected. - As the budget process progresses, other revenues are considered.
+Traditionally, lawmakers work together with the Governor to determine this estimate, which is referred to as the Consensus Revenue Estimate, or "CRE." - The revised FY 2023 CRE is 1.4%, and the FY 2024 CRE is based on a forecasted increase of 0.7%. - As the budget process progresses, other revenues are considered.
 These other considerations may include a beginning balance, any lapses from the previous year, adjustments for legislative changes, and any other transfers to the general revenue fund.